k0inwork/mud-llm/design/phase-1-foundation-and-content-tools/README.md

     *   Constructing the final, raw string with embedded ANSI codes to be sent to the Telnet client.
 *   **Main Server Loop Integration:** The main server loop will be structured to pass game events through the presentation layer (Core Logic -> Semantic JSON -> Telnet Renderer -> Client).

 ### 2.4.
-Web Server & Content Editor
+Web Server & Admin REST API

-*   **Web Server:** A lightweight Go web server will be set up to serve the administrative interface and the content editor.
+*   **Web Server:** A lightweight Go web server will be set up, running in the same process as the MUD server but on a different port.
+It will serve the static HTML/CSS/JS files for the editor.
-*   **Direct DAL Interaction:** The web editor's backend will interact directly with the Data Access Layer (DAL) to perform CRUD operations on all game entities (Lore, Rooms, Items, NPCs, Owners, Tools).
-There will be no separate REST API endpoints for lore or other data; the editor will use the DAL directly.
+*   **Admin REST API:** The web server will expose a versioned RESTful API (e.g., `/api/v1/`) for all content management.
+This API will be the *only* way the web editor interacts with the server for data operations.
+    *   **Authentication:** A simple, token-based authentication middleware will protect all API endpoints to prevent unauthorized access.
+    *   **Endpoints:** The API will provide standard CRUD endpoints for all major game entities.
+Examples include:
+        *   `GET /api/v1/lore`, `POST /api/v1/lore`, `GET /api/v1/lore/:id`, `PUT /api/v1/lore/:id`, `DELETE /api/v1/lore/:id`
+        *   Similar endpoints for `/rooms`, `/items`, `/npcs`, `/owners`, `/players`, `/tools` (for `OwnerTool` and `NPCTool` definitions).
+    *   **API Handlers:** The Go functions that handle these API requests will call the appropriate DAL functions to interact with the database.
 *   **Editor Front-End:** A simple, single-page web application (HTML, CSS, vanilla JavaScript) will be created.
-This editor will allow administrators to:
-    *   Create, read, update, and delete `Rooms`, `Exits`, `Items`, `NPCs`, and `Owners` directly via the DAL.
-    *   Create initial `Lore` entries (Global, Race, Profession, Zone, Faction, Creature, Item Lore).
-*   **Initial Test Content:** Basic starting rooms, a few NPCs, and some lore entries will be created using this editor to provide a minimal, runnable world for early testing.
+It will communicate exclusively through the REST API to create, read, update, and delete all game entities.

+### 2.5.
+Initial Test Content

+*   Using the newly developed web editor, a minimal set of test content (rooms, items, NPCs, lore) will be created and stored in the database to validate the entire system.

 ## 3. Acceptance Criteria